CodeYourFuture/curriculum/common-content/en/module/js2/timing/index.md

 > "After at least 3000 ms, call the function `printMessage`, and when you call back `printMessage`, pass the input of `"Sally"` to `printMessage`."

-Notice we're saying _at least_ 3000 ms because `setTimeout` guarantees a minimum amount of time: it doesn't say that `printMessage` muse be called _exactly_ after 3000 ms. In this example, we say that `printMessage` is a {{<tooltip title="callback function">}}A callback function is a function that is passed as an argument to another function.
-We ourselves don't call the callback function - something else will call it for us at the right time.{{</tooltip>}} as it is _called back_ after 3000 miliseconds.
-In the terminal, we'll see "Daniel" appear first and then after an at least 3000 ms delay, we'll see the console log of "Sally".
+Notice we're saying _at least_ 3000 ms because `setTimeout` guarantees a minimum amount of time: it doesn't say that `printMessage` must be called _exactly_ after 3000 ms. In this example, we say that `printMessage` is a {{<tooltip title="callback function">}}A callback function is a function that is passed as an argument to another function.
+We ourselves don't call the callback function - something else will call it for us at the right time.{{</tooltip>}} as it is _called back_ after 3000 milliseconds.

+Run this code in your terminal.
+In the terminal, you'll see "Daniel" appear first.
+After at least a 3000 ms delay, you will see console log of "Sally".
+Now play computer with some different combinations of timeouts and function calls.
+Set timeouts on a series of simple functions you can write yourself.
+Play with the numbers and line orders, and see if you can predict the execution order reliably.

+We will explore callbacks in more detail later on.